 - Close loop systems are in place to re-contact customers and learn.

 - Real-time customer satisfaction analytics are able to project NPS, customer trends and other metrics.

 - Employee engagement becomes increasingly important as the connection between staff and the ability to drive sustainable customer experience is acknowledged.

 - The human resource sector becomes committed to employee engagement.

 I should mention the format of the breakfast.
 The talk was followed by a Q&A and group discussion.
-It was valuable gaining insight into so many organisations so quickly and hearing about the various surveys, processes and incentives in place.
-I have a whole page of notes but if your are intrigued, you may just have to come along to the next event.
+It was valuable to gain insight into so many organisations so quickly and hear about the various surveys, processes and incentives in place.
+I have a whole page of notes but if you are intrigued, you may just have to come along to the next event.